About Us

 Having a background in healthcare gave valuable insights into the pet cremation business.
 The compassion, communication and empathy developed in a healthcare setting being essential when working with pet owners during emotionally challenging events.

-We are members of the International Association of Pet Cemeteries and Crematories and have completed their course and certification.
+We have completed the course and certification with the International Association of Pet Cemeteries and Crematories.
 We aim to ground our business on ethical, transparent and compassionate behaviours, working toward improving our services wherever we can.

 We are aware that losing a pet can be one of life’s most challenging experiences and we have strived to simplify our process for you and make decision making as easy as possible at such a difficult time.